 Tax Refund Offsets

 Child support can make taxes for divorced parents difficult to navigate if one spouse doesn’t complete their payments.
 For example, failing to pay required child support can result in the loss of your tax refund.
 Under the Treasury Offset Program, the Bureau of Fiscal Services can withhold all or a portion of your refund to pay past-due child support.
 When this happens, you will receive a notice from the Bureau of Fiscal Services stating the original refund amount, the amount withheld, the agency receiving the withheld amount and how to contact the agency.

 Additionally, married people who file a joint return and fail to receive a tax refund due to their spouse’s unpaid child support obligations can file Form 8379 to request a portion of the refund back from the IRS.

-Is Alimony Tax-Deductible?
+Is Alimony Tax Deductible?

 Unlike child support, you can deduct spousal support payments that you make to your ex-spouse based on your divorce decree.
-The payments should be reported as alimony on Line 31a of your Form 1040.
+The payments should be reported as alimony on your Form 1040.
 The Social Security number of your former spouse who is receiving the payments must be included on the return, or the deduction might be canceled in addition to a possible $50 penalty.

 When you receive alimony payments, you must also include those amounts as part of your taxable income.

 Calculating your income taxes and child support tax refund each year can be complicated, especially for divorced parents who have multiple children, so it’s best to get advice from a tax expert to achieve the best financial outcome for your family.